Find the 15 best beaches in Sydney, from quiet, family-friendly strips of sand to world-famous beaches with excellent facilities.

 The water at Bronte offers excellent surf conditions and also has a lap pool for hobby swimmers and a natural rock pool for a fun splash.

-Please be mindful that the water at Bronte Beach can be pretty dangerous at times, so it’s essential to always follow the directions of the much-needed surf lifesavers at the beach.
+Please be mindful that the water at Bronte Beach can be pretty dangerous at times, so it’s crucial to follow the directions of the much-needed surf lifesavers at the beach.

 12. Clovelly Beach